Pradeep Wagle, PhD

 Dr. Buddhi Gyawali is a professor of Geospatial Applications, Climate Change, and Human Dimensions of the Environment in the School of Agriculture, Communities, and Environment at Kentucky State University.
 Dr. Gyawali serves as Graduate Coordinator for the Masters of Environmental Studies (MES) Program, Lead Scientist for the Center for Geospatial Intelligence and Environmental Security, and Director of the Summer Apprenticeship Program at Kentucky State University.
 He was President of the Southern Rural Sociological Association (SRSA), 2021-2022.
 Dr. Gyawali also serves on the KY Governor’s Advisory Council for Geographic Information Systems, is a Board Member of the Association of Nepalese in Midwest America (ANMA), and an advisor of the Association of Nepalese in Kentucky America (ANKA).
 Dr. Gyawali recently completed 9-months long LEAD 21 Class 17, Leadership for the 21st Century professional training.
 Dr. Gyawali has experience in developing and securing multidisciplinary research, education, and outreach grants.
 His teaching and research are in several cross-disciplinary fields, including coupled dynamics of human-environment relationships, geospatial applications, agroecosystem, and microclimate and ecosystems studies.
 Dr. Gyawali believes in the collaborative culture within NAPA and capitalize NAPA’s strengths and diversity to develop new partnerships for enriching the agricultural workforce in Nepal and the USA

-Dr. Dev Paudel is currently working as a scientist at Tome Biosciences.
-Prior to the current role, he was a Postdoctoral Research Associate in the Environmental Horticulture Department at the University of Florida - Gulf Coast Research and Education Center where he studied genomics of blackberry and citrus.
+Dr. Dev Paudel is currently working as a Postdoctoral Research Associate in the Environmental Horticulture Department at the University of Florida - Gulf Coast Research And Education Center where he is studying genomics of blackberry and citrus.
 Dr. Paudel received his Bachelor’s degree in Agriculture from the Institute of Agriculture and Animal Science in 2009.
 After completing undergraduate degree, he worked as Horticultural Development Officer at the Ministry of Agriculture in Nepal, where he was stationed at the District Agricultural Development Office in Sindhuli.
 Dr. Paudel completed his MS degree in Crop Science from Texas Tech University in 2012 under the guidance of Dr. Eric Hequet where he evaluated the potentials of new testing methods in cotton breeding.
 After this, he worked as a Research Technician at the Texas A&M AgriLife Research in Pecos, TX where he optimized growing algae for biofuel.
 Dr. Paudel received Graduate School Fellowship from the University of Florida to complete his PhD in Agronomy where he studied genomics and breeding of elephantgrass.
 After PhD, he worked as a Postdoctoral Research Associate in the Agronomy Department at the University of Florida where he worked on genome wide association studies in cowpea and GXE interactions in turfgrass.
 Dr. Paudel is a life member of NAPA.
 In the immediate past term, he was the Joint Secretary and was also responsible for maintaining and updating the NAPA website.

 Mr. Dol P Dhakal was born in Nepal in 1966 and brought up in Gorkha District, a remote hilly region of the country.
 He completed his high school education from the same place in 1987.
 He holds a Bachelor (BSc.
 Ag.) degree specialized in plant protection from Tribhuvan University, Institute of Agriculture and Animal Science (IAAS), Nepal in 1992.
 After his BSc,he joined the Nepal Agricultural Research Council (NARC) as a research officer in 1993.
 After having worked there for about seven years, he earned his master’s degree (M. Sc.) in Natural Resources: Plant Health and Protection from the Natural Resources Institute (NRI), the University of Greenwich, United Kingdom as a British Council Scholar in 2001.
 His research on his master’s degree was focused on “the Study of the Significance and Causes of Rhizome Rot Disease of Large Cardamom (Amomum subulatum Roxb.) in the mid hills of Nepal”.
 After having graduated from the NRI, he continued working in the same organization as a Research Scientist on horticultural pathology.
 He was mainly focused on epidemiology and management of vegetable diseases.
 He has wide experiences on disease management on vegetables, especially potato, tomato, and crucifers.
 After working more than 10 years at NARC as a Senior Research Scientist, he worked in a National Level NGO named “Nepal Agroforestry Foundation” (NAF) in the Capacity of Executive Director for about two years before entering the USA in 2006.
 Currently, Mr. Dhakal has been working at the Texas A&M AgriLife Research and Extension Center, Lubbock Texas since 2018 as a Senior Research Associate.
 His Research Focus is on Cotton Pest Management.
 Mr. Dhakal is a Life Member of the Society of Agricultural Scientist Nepal, Life Member of NGO Federation of Nepal, Life Member of the Plant Protection Association of Nepal, Member of EntomologicalSociety of America, and a Life Member of the NAPA.